PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 ``B`` to assign the new definitions to local names.
 This can quickly get confusing.

-Python2 provides the ability to import modules and assign them to variables with different names (i.e., not the name of the module), or import functions, classes, and variables from modules assigning them to local variables with different names.
+Python provides the ability to import modules and assign them to variables with different names (i.e., not the name of the module), or import functions, classes, and variables from modules assigning them to local variables with different names.
 The syntax is